muodov/tr-selenium/README.md

 vim local_params.sh # change the values
 chmod 777 selenium-assets # make it writable by the docker containers (it will accumulate the artifacts from all sessions)

-# on the main hub machine
+## On the main hub machine only
 ./hub.sh

+## On worker nodes:

+# run a node in static mode (single container per node)
+./node-static.sh

-# optionally, run a node on the same machine
+# run a node in dynamic mode (container per browser session)
-./node-local.sh

-# on the other machines
 ./node.sh

+## Helper scripts

 # list all containers
 sudo docker ps -a